-Animal Rescue League’s Veterinary Student Externship
+Animal Rescue League of Boston’s Veterinary Student Externship

 Externship requests must be made at least three months prior to the requested dates.

 - Only third and fourth year students enrolled in a formal veterinary medical DVM or VMD program at an AVMA accredited college or university will be accepted for an ARL externship

 - Each externship must be associated with a formal externship “block” scheduled and required by the school for which the school awards credit

 - The ability to perform a full physical examination